paulin-crtn/ans-saa/iam/README.md

 - With AWS services: Give permission to a service to do something in another service: Lambda, S3, DDB., etc.
 - In emergency situation: Give extra permissions to a user in some case
-- For ID Federation: Give permissions to an external identity provider (allowing external identitites to assume a role) = no AWS credentials on the App (used existing customer logins) & scales great (large number of accounts) 🙌
+- For ID Federation: Give permissions to an external identity provider (allowing external identities to assume a role) = no AWS credentials on the App (used existing customer logins) & scales great (large number of accounts) 🙌
 - For Cross-Account Access

 ## 🔗 Service-linked roles